How to Win ChatGPT Citations (2026 Research)

 Steal This Schema

-You need to speak the robot's language.
-That language is JSON-LD.
+You need to speak the robot's language, and that language is JSON-LD.

-Copy this code.
-Replace the brackets with your data.
-Put it in your <head>.
+Copy this code, replace the brackets with your data, and put it in your <head>.

 <script type="application/ld+json">